junxit/us-congress-bills-111/metadata.md

 - 2010-07-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 3 (Roll no. 459).(text: 7/20/2010 CR H5788-5789)
 - 2010-07-22 — Received in the Senate.
 - 2010-08-05 — Read twice and referred to the Committee on the Judiciary.
+- 2010-09-28 — Amendment SA 4668 agreed to in Senate by Unanimous Consent.
+- 2010-09-28 — Amendment SA 4668 proposed by Senator Durbin for Senator Kyl. (consideration: CR S7654; text: CR S7654) In the nature of a substitute.
+- 2010-09-28 — Measure laid before Senate by unanimous consent. (consideration: CR S7653-7654)
+- 2010-09-28 — Message on Senate action sent to the House.
+- 2010-09-28 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-09-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-09-28 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2010-09-28 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2010-09-28 — Senate amendment agreed to: Amendment SA 4668 agreed to in Senate by Unanimous Consent.
+- 2010-09-28 — Senate amendment proposed (on the floor): Amendment SA 4668 proposed by Senator Durbin for Senator Kyl.(consideration: CR S7654; text: CR S7654)
+- 2010-09-28 — Senate amendment submitted